alexjgriffiths/UnicornDomains/DNS Tokenisation.md

 Navigate to your registrar or hosting provider's management interface and press “Add Record”.

-a.
 Add a TXT-record to prove ownership of your domain name:
 Type: TXT
 Name/Record: _ens
 Value: a=your wallet address (i.e. a=0xae5D0....768A4)